anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Inspiration exists, but it has to find us working.
+Quote: Eighty percent of success is showing up.

-By: Pablo Picasso
+By: Woody Allen